Hallgrímur Helgason: Seasick in Munich

 Hallgrímur's first and only autobiographical novel, Seasick in Munich, was published in 2015.
 It describes one winter in the life of the author, when he studied art at the famous Art Academy in Munich in 1981–82.
 “The most difficult winter in my life,” according to the author.
 It's a classic Bildungsroman but with a fantastical twist that nods both to Hamsun’s Hunger and Kafka’s A Hunger Artist.
-It’s the story of Young Man, a shy 21-year old from a provincial and isolated country, who for the first time in his life is made to live on his own, in a big European city.
-Shy, non-German speaking, and not fitting in with the latest trends at the academy, he has a hard time adopting to the difficult Bavarian capital.
-He hasn’t even had a beer yet, since beer was banned in Iceland until 1989.
+It’s the story of young man, a shy 21-year old from a provincial and isolated country, who for the first time in his life is made to live on his own, in a big European city.
+Shy, non-German speaking, and not fitting in with the latest trends at the academy, he has a hard time adapting to the difficult Bavarian capital.
+He hadn’t even had a beer yet, since beer was banned in Iceland until 1989.

-Very much an artist’s novel, it describes the soul-searching process of the Young Man, his quest for finding himself, and his wrestling with the giants of the past, like Halldór Laxness, Gustave Flaubert and Edvard Munch, but mostly Marcel Duchamp and The Large Glass.
+Very much an artist’s novel, it describes the soul-searching process of the young man, his quest for finding himself, and his wrestling with the giants of the past, like Halldór Laxness, Gustave Flaubert and Edvard Munch, but mostly Marcel Duchamp and The Large Glass.

 The book was a success with the critics (“One of Helgason’s best books” - Fréttablaðið) and sold well.
-In Iceland the main discussion around it, though, was about the chapter describing a rape that the Young Man experiences on his Italian trip, at Christmas night in Florence.
-In an ugly newspaper column, that caused an outrage among readers, Icelandic writer Gudbergur Bergsson (born 1932) “slut-shamed” his colleague Hallgrímur for bringing this topic into light, accusing him of using a rape scene to sell his book, and finishing off by asking “which faggot had such bad taste?”
+In Iceland the main discussion around it, though, was about the chapter describing a rape that the young man experienced on his Italian trip, at Christmas night in Florence.
+In an ugly newspaper column, that caused an outrage among readers, Icelandic writer Gudbergur Bergsson (born 1932) “slut shamed” his colleague Hallgrímur for bringing this topic into light, accusing him of using a rape scene to sell his book, and finishing off by asking “which faggot had such bad taste?”

+Sixty Kilos Trilogy

+Hallgrímur has written three novels about a fictional town in the north of Iceland, Segulfjörður (probably based on Siglufjörður), at the turn of the century.
+Iceland was still a colony of Denmark then.
+The village is very poor but profits from the herring boom, which changes the town and its inhabitants radically.

+The narrative focuses on Eilífur Guðmundsson, who arrives back home only to find that his house has been snowed under.
+Only his son, Gestur Eilífsson, survived by drinking the milk from their cow.
+Gestur's coming of age coincides with the development of the nation.
+In the third book, Gestur leaves for America.

+Hallgrímur won the Icelandic Literary Prize in 2018 for the first book, Sixty Kilos of Sunshine and for the second book, Sixty Kilos of Knockouts, in 2021.
+The books have been translated into French (Gallimard) and German (Tropen), among other languages.
+The English translation is forthcoming.